08 December 2022

 Why your investment portfolio should consider Whisky Casks for 2023

-It’s no secret that we’re experiencing an economic downturn and have been for the past 18 months, following Brexit, COVID-19 and political conflicts.
-Therefore, investing during such an uncertain time seems quite daunting, and choosing where to invest even more so.
+It’s no secret that we’ve been experiencing an economic downturn for the past 18 months, following Brexit, COVID-19, and political conflicts.
+Therefore, investing during such an uncertain time can be daunting, and choosing where to invest even more so.

 As a Scottish product, whisky is inherently connected to the UK market, so you’d think it would be affected by the current economic instability?
 Well, this is not the case.